LinoMacKay/LinoMacKay/README.md

 - 👋 Hi, I’m @LinoMacKay
 - 👀 I’m a Software Engineering student from Peru, at UPC (Universidad Peruana de Ciencias Aplicadas).
-I'm mainly (at least right now) focusing in FrontEnd Development.
+I'm mainly (at least right now) focusing in FrontEnd and Mobile Development.
 - My technical skills are:
   * Angular (8/10)
   * Vue      (6/10)